vvip/lz4/README.md

 The java command tool for compressing or uncomressing lz4 format file.

-Too many files from _https://censys.io_ are lz4 format. the tools can deal them like:
+Too many files from _https://censys.io_ are lz4 format.
+The tools can deal them like:

 **uncompress:**